agent47tmkt/Assembly-Snake-game/README.md

 # Assembly-Snake-game
-This is a snake game which has a graphical interface and was very popular in the 2010s in the nokia phones.This game is made is a very low level language known as assembly,to play this game: install dosbox run dosbox and type the following commands
+This is a snake game which has a graphical interface and was very popular in the 2000s in the nokia phones.This game is made is a very low level language known as assembly.
+To play this game:
+install dosbox
+run dosbox
+and type the following commands